mParticle/docs/src/pages/integrations/looker/feed/index.md

     * User profiles - Enrich profiles or create audiences in mParticle by sending Looker calculated user facts
     * Events - Send over raw events to forward downstream or to use in Audience creation in mParticle

+<aside><b>Note:</b> This integration supports limited volume from Looker, and as a result if you attempt to send a large report you may not see every record reflected in mParticle.
+To ensure all data in your Looker report is sent, reduce the number of fields or records where possible.</aside>

 ## Supported Identities

 ### User Identities